mongodb/flask-pymongo/docs/index.rst

 -------------

 Flask-PyMongo depends on recent versions of Flask, PyMongo, where "recent" is defined to mean "was released in the last 3 years".
-Flask-PyMongo _may_ work with older versions, but compatibility fixes for older versions will not be accepted, and future changes may break compatibility in older versions.
+Flask-PyMongo *may* work with older versions, but compatibility fixes for older versions will not be accepted, and future changes may break compatibility in older versions.

 Flask-PyMongo is tested against `supported versions
-<https://www.mongodb.com/support-policy>`_ of the MongoDB, and Python 2.7
+<https://www.mongodb.com/support-policy>`_ of MongoDB, and Python 2.7
 and 3.4+.
 For the exact list of version combinations that are tested and known to be compatible, see the `envlist` in `tox.ini
 <https://github.com/dcrosta/flask-pymongo/blob/master/tox.ini>`_.